Futures fall as Fed hints at 'taper talk'; jobless claims data eyed

 However, many analysts viewed the statement as old news as economic data since then has showed an unexpected slowdown in the labor market, fanning inflation worries.

 Bitcoin regained some lost ground to trade near $40,000, a day after a brutal selloff.
-Crypto-exchange operator Coinbase Global (COIN.O), miners Riot Blockchain (RIOT.O) and Marathon Digital Holdings (MARA.O) rebounded between 1% and 2% in sympathy with the digital coin.
+Crypto-exchange operator Coinbase Global, miners Riot Blockchain and Marathon Digital Holdings rebounded between 1% and 2% in sympathy with the digital coin.

 At 6:30 a.m.
 ET, Dow e-minis were down 158 points, or 0.47%, S&P 500 e-minis were down 17.75 points, or 0.43%, and Nasdaq 100 e-minis were down 50 points, or 0.38%.